Jo-Theo/folderr/README.md

 # folderr
-Intempt of creating an R folder manager package.
+Attempt of creating an R folder manager package.
 Might be only usefull for me